John Bell Hood: Brigade and division command

 When Maj.
 Gen. William H.C.
 Whiting left the army on medical furlough on July 26, Hood became the permanent division commander, and his command was reassigned to Maj.
 Gen James Longstreet's corps.
 While the division had numbered five brigades at Seven Pines, several reorganizations reduced it to just two—the Texas Brigade and a brigade of Mississippians commanded by Col. Evander M. Law.
 Also accompanying them during the Northern Virginia Campaign was the independent South Carolina brigade of Brig.
 Gen. Nathan "Shanks" Evans, who technically had authority over Hood, his junior in rank, for the campaign.
 At Second Bull Run, Hood spearheaded the assault on the U.S. left flank that forced them to retreat from the field.
-Hood's two brigades lost over 1000 men in the battle, and if Evans's brigade is also counted in, the total would be nearly 1500 casualties.
+Hood's two brigades lost over 1,000 men in the battle, and if Evans's brigade is also counted in, the total would be nearly 1,500 casualties.

 In pursuing U.S. forces, Hood was involved in a dispute with Evans over captured ambulances.
 Evans arrested Hood, but Gen. Lee intervened and retained him in service.
 During the Maryland Campaign, just before the Battle of South Mountain, Hood was in the rear, still in virtual arrest.
 His Texas troops shouted to General Lee, "Give us Hood!"
 Lee restored Hood to command, despite Hood's refusal to apologize for his conduct.
-For an analysis of the performance of BG Hood at the Battle of South Mountain, see Hood's Defeat Near Fox's Gap September 14, 1862.

 During the Battle of Antietam, Hood's division came to the relief of Stonewall Jackson's corps on the Confederate left flank, fighting in the infamous cornfield and turning back an assault by the U.S. I Corps in the West Woods.
 Afterward, they became engaged with the U.S. XII Corps.
 In the evening after the battle, Gen. Lee asked Hood where his division was.
 He responded, "They are lying on the field where you sent them.
 My division has been almost wiped out."
 Of his 2,000 men, almost 1,000 were casualties.
 Jackson was impressed with Hood's performance and recommended his promotion to major general, which occurred effective October 10, 1862.